Running Gwen in Docker

 Get started

-Start a new Gwen project or use an existing one.
+First, start a new Gwen project or use an existing one.

 Docker Setup